Legacy eRx Frequently Asked Questions

 What is an EPCS Administrator?

 I have purchased the EPCS license, completed identity proofing, and assigned an EPCS administrator.
-Now I am unable to authorize EPCS privileges and the 'Select' link in the interface is not clickable.
+Now I am unable to authorize EPCS privileges and I can't click the 'Select' link in the interface.
 What is wrong?

-Before you can authorize or finalize EPCS privileges, you must set up 2 valid EPCS administrators.
-Both administrators must have a profile set up in Open Dental, and have clicked through to eRx (log in to Open Dental, click New eRx).
-The 'Select' link will become clickable once 2 valid administrators are set up.
+Before you can authorize or finalize EPCS privileges, you must set up two valid EPCS administrators.
+Both administrators must have a profile set up in Open Dental, and have clicked through to Legacy eRx (log in to Open Dental, click New eRx).
+The 'Select' link will become clickable once two valid administrators are set up.
 One administrator must be an EPCS activated provider.
 The other administrator can be a provider or a user who does not prescribe.